-Note: This feature is not available in the Episode GUI client, and it requires Episode API Support.
-For more information see the Episode Advanced User's Guide.
+Note: This feature is available in both the Episode CLI and in the GUI client with the Episode Engine license.
+For CLI details, see the Episode Advanced User's Guide.

 Select a sequence of DPX images as an input format for conversion to video.
-8-bit, 10bit, and 12-bit are supported.
+Support includes 8-bit, 10-bit, and 12-bit resolution.